labiche772/fichier-simple-pour-miner/README.md

 ?:EclockService:stratum+tcp
 username
 password
-There the mining works well it will be necessary to wait a little before it accepts all or a large part of the blocks.
+There the mining works well it will be necessary to wait a little.
 At the beginning if the window closes reopen and rewrite.